studiopress/genesis-simple-edits/readme.txt

 This plugin lets you edit the three most commonly modified areas in any Genesis theme: the post-info (byline), the post-meta, and the footer area.

+== DEPRECATION NOTICE ==
+This plugin is now deprecated and will no longer receive feature updates.
+The reason for deprecation is due to the Genesis Framework parent theme allowing similar functionality, which can be found in the WordPress dashboard under
+- Genesis → Theme Settings → Singular Content
+- Genesis → Theme Settings → Header/Footer Scripts

 == Description ==

 This plugin creates a new Genesis settings page that allows you to modify the post-info (byline), post-meta, and footer area on any Genesis theme.
 Using text, shortcodes, and HTML in the textboxes provided in the admin screen, these three commonly modified areas are easily editable, without having to learn PHP or write functions, filters, or mess with hooks.